TranspoLord/GroceryList-Cpp.Python/README.md

 #What skills are transferable?
 One thing that's transferable is the way I validated the user input.
 It may not work for other languages, but it only needs to be modified slightly.
 One way to validate input, as an idea, is to break up the input into a char list or vector, and validate each one against a list or "not-list" of valid inputs.
 It's a long process but it does work.

+#How is it readable?
+I made this program readable by including comments and background descriptions on functions I used.
+The built in functions were not changed.
+I included comments at every needed point, making sure who ever looks at it can follow the code.